-Every year, as part of the annual Housing Element review, the City shall review the vacant land inventory with the objective of ensuring the City can accommodate a variety of housing types.
+- (1) The City shall monitor the supply of lands suitable for residential development that are discussed in Appendix B, section 3.0, and listed in Table B-6.
+Monitoring shall include property owner requests to develop properties at a density lower than the realistic capacity identified in Table B-6. - (2) Every year, as part of the annual Housing Element review, the City shall (1) identify impacts on cost, supply, housing choice, affordability, timing, approval certainty and ability to achieve maximum densities posed by municipal code provisions, and (2) review update the vacant land inventory, including the monitoring of HO-1.3.2(1), with the objective of ensuring the City can accommodate a variety of housing types.
 If a deficiency is projected to occur, the City shall take steps to change the General Plan and zoning as needed to increase the amount of available land.
 The City shall make the inventory available to the public, especially the development community, for their information and use.